 - The Atlanta project, which is inclusive of the historical Atlanta Mine, is located in the northern portion of Lincoln County, Nevada approximately 264 kilometers northeast of Las Vegas, Nevada, and is part of the prolific gold-producing Battle Mountain Trend. - The project consists of 12 patented and 639 unpatented mineral lode claims, totaling approximately 5,166 hectares, held 100% by Desert Hawk Resources Inc. ("Desert Hawk"), a wholly owned US subsidiary of Nevada King Gold Corp. - The Atlanta Mine is a historical gold-silver producer with an NI 43-101 compliant pit-constrained resource of 460,000 ounces Au in the measured and indicated category (11.0M tonnes at 1.3 g/t) plus an inferred resource of 142,000 ounces Au (5.3M tonnes at 0.83 g/t).
 Please refer to the NI 43-101 Technical Report on Resources titled "Atlanta Property, Lincoln County, NV" with an effective date of October 6, 2020, and a report date of December 22, 2020, as prepared by Gustavson Associates, LLC ("Gustavon") and filed under the Company's profile on SEDAR (www.sedar.com) (Gustavson 2020). - The Company acquired the Atlanta project through purchase of Desert Hawk from Meadow Bay Gold Corporation ("Meadow Bay") in late 2019.
 Desert Hawk, as a subsidiary of the Company, became the Atlanta project operator under BLM Plan of Operation NVN 091367N effective August 3, 2020, with an existing reclamation bond. - The project is accessible year- round by maintained county roads and possesses a powerline connection to the local grid, an industrial well with water rights, and a full-service camp at site that can house up to fifteen people year-round. - Desert Hawk's permitted on-site activities under the plan of operation includes exploratory drilling followed by reclamation of any disturbed areas.
 On June 22, 2021, the Company announced commencement of a 4,200-meter, RC drilling program at Atlanta.
 Please refer to the Company's June 22, 2021 news release entitled "Nevada King Commences Drilling at 100% Owned Atlanta Gold Mine, Nevada" filed under the Company's profile on SEDAR.
-This initial exploration program is focused on resource expansion along the eastern portion of the historic Atlanta open pit where low historical drill density excluded shallower oxide mineralization occurring up-dip of the Gustavson 2020 resource zone. - In a new structural interpretation for the Atlanta deposit developed by the Company's technical team, potential higher-grade gold mineralization will be targeted in drilling where high-angle shears intersect with the east side fault outside of the Atlanta pit (please see discussion below and the Company's June 22, 2021 news release). - After examining the historical drill and surface sample data for the Atlanta project and compilations of recent sampling, geophysical, and magnetic survey work conducted by Nevada King, it is apparent that the Atlanta gold resource is just one part of a much larger, caldera-related epithermal gold-silver system.
+This initial exploration program was focused on resource expansion along the northern, eastern, and southern portions of the historic Atlanta open pit where low historical drill density excluded shallower oxide mineralization occurring up-dip of the Gustavson 2020 resource zone.
+The program was concluded on October 9, 2021, with 66 RC holes completed, ranging from 33 meters to 207 meters in depth, and totaling 5,407 meters. - In a new structural interpretation for the Atlanta deposit developed by the Company's technical team, potential higher-grade gold mineralization will be targeted in drilling where high-angle shears intersect with the east side fault outside of the Atlanta pit (please see discussion below and the Company's June 22, 2021 news release). - After examining the historical drill and surface sample data for the Atlanta project and compilations of recent sampling, geophysical, and magnetic survey work conducted by Nevada King, it is apparent that the Atlanta gold resource is just one part of a much larger, caldera-related epithermal gold-silver system.
 Prior operators largely focused on the Atlanta pit area (0.15 square kilometers or 15 hectares in size), while little attention was paid to regional exploration.
 The Company sees excellent potential, not just for expanding the existing Atlanta pit resource, but also for locating new areas of gold mineralization elsewhere within the 100% owned, 52 square kilometer (5,166 hectare) property package.

-Management's Discussion and Analysis For the three months ended June 30, 2021 and 2020
+Management's Discussion and Analysis For the six months ended September 30, 2021 and 2020